oopsmonk/documentation/blueprints/0.1/doc-immutability/architecture.md

 1. Get the transaction hash from the database
 2. Download the document from the database
-3. Read the transaction on the Tangle
+3. Read the transaction in the Tangle
 4. Hash the document and compare the results

 #### Getting the transaction hash from the database

-To be able to read the document hash on the Tangle, we need the hash of the transaction it's in.
+To be able to read the document hash in the Tangle, we need the hash of the transaction it's in.

 #### Downloading the document

 To be able to hash the document, we need to download it from the database.

-#### Reading the transaction on the Tangle
+#### Reading the transaction in the Tangle

 When we have the transaction hash, we can ask the IOTA node to return us the transaction, which contains the document hash in its `signatureMessageFragment` field.